Belfast: The "Quarters"

 Finally, the Titanic Quarter covers 0.75 km² of reclaimed land adjacent to Belfast Harbour, formerly known as Queen's Island.
-Named after RMS Titanic, launched here in 1911, work began in 2003 to transform some former shipyard land into "one of the largest waterfront developments in Europe".
-The current area houses Titanic Belfast, the Public Records Office of Northern Ireland (PRONI), two hotels, and multiple condo towers and shops, and the Titanic [film] Studios.
+Named after RMS Titanic, which was launched here in 1911, work began in 2003 to transform some former shipyard land into "one of the largest waterfront developments in Europe".
+The current area houses Titanic Belfast, the Public Records Office of Northern Ireland (PRONI), two hotels, and multiple condo towers and shops and the Titanic [film] Studios.